azoth-lang/azoth.language.reference/src/simple-types.md

 * `size`
 * `offset`

-The bit sizes of these are system dependent. "`size`" is an unsigned number large enough to hold the maximum size of an array on the system.
+The bit sizes of these are system dependent. "`size`" is an unsigned number large enough to hold the maximum size of an array on the azoth.
 The size type is used to index into collections. "`offset`" is a signed number, with the same number of bits as "`size`", used to represent differences between array indexes and pointers.

 ### Floating Point Types